How to Turn On Caps Lock on a Chromebook

 If you prefer using on-screen controls or have keyboard issues, you can enable Caps Lock from Settings.

-Steps to Enable Caps Lock via Accessibility
+Steps to enable Caps Lock via accessibility:

-- Click the gear icon to open Settings.
+1. Click on the time in the bottom-right corner and click the gear icon to open Settings.

-- Scroll down and click Advanced.
+2. Scroll down and select Accessibility.

 This method is especially helpful for users with accessibility needs.